Maryland’s Qualifying Conditions

 Health insurers are not required to cover the cost of medical cannabis.

-What fees do patients have to pay the Commission to get medical cannabis?
+What fees do patients have to pay the commission to get medical cannabis?

-How do I register as a patient or caregiver?
+How do i register as a patient or caregiver?

 A patient or caregiver must submit an application on this website.